 Marqeta payment card platform

 Recently, I was given the opportunity to research the payment card issuing platform Marqeta.
 Why now?
 Well, prior to October 2018 their services were not available outside the US.
 Now they are available in Europe.
 How exciting is that?
 Well, very!
-I wanted to see what was possible with Marqeta and how the services they offer might tie together.

 This is what Marqeta say about themselves: